WILIOP-666/AgriSmart/README.md

-## AgriSmart, by Srcbook
+## AgriSmart,

-This app was created using https://srcbook.com.
+This app was created using
-Need help or want to join the community?
-Join our [Discord](https://discord.gg/shDEGBSe2d).
+Need help or want to join the community

 To run the devserver:
 ```